 Turning off the display to clean the surface is a good idea.
 The big issue is static, as the shock stemming from cleaning movements could damage the active components inside.
 PC builders will tell you to remove socks, stand on hard flooring like wood or tile, and tap something metal to discharge any static you may have in your fingers before fondling a PC.
 All of this is likely overkill for a display but switch it off anyway whether it’s a stand-alone or built into a laptop.

 Another reason to turn it off is that the layers underneath are charged with electricity.
-We’re not actually convinced you’ll damage the pixels by cleaning a modern desktop screen while it’s turned on, as a layer of glass sits between you and the color filter, electrodes, and LCD panel.
+We’re not actually convinced you’ll damage the pixels of your computer screen while it’s turned on, as a layer of glass sits between you and the color filter, electrodes, and LCD panel.
 Still, turn it off just to be safe, and remember to treat it gently to avoid a Hulk-like smash of the monitor and its delicate components.

 The final thing – your screen may be touch sensitive, especially if you’re cleaning a modern laptop.
 Turning it off will ensure you don’t send your device haywire while cleaning all over.